Invasive Plant

 About This Species

-Canada thistle, despite its common name, is native to Europe and N. Asia.
-It spreads by its creeping roots.
-Plants form thick infestations that crowd out forage grasses in pastures and rangelands, reducing crop yields and production.
+Plants form thick infestations through creeping rhizomatous roots that crowd out forage grasses in pastures and rangelands, reducing crop yields and production.
 Canada thistle is commonly found growing on roadsides, cultivated fields, pastures, logged forests, riverbanks, and other disturbed areas where it also out-grows native species.
-It is considered a noxious weed throughout the province.
+It’s even considered an injurious weed species within its native range.
+Canada thistle is designated as a Provincial Noxious Weed by the BC Weed Control Act.

 How to Identify